iivanoo/covid-apps-observer/data/data_us/reports/resources/com.joinzoe.covid_zoe___2.2.0/report.md

 > Worked ok until 19th December when it just showed a blank screen after loading.
 Same after updating.
 Shame but this type of app must be 100% reliable to be useful.
 Uninstalling<br> :date: __2020-12-20 08:20:34__

 > I have no trouble sharing anonymized data, but personal traceable data is right out.<br> :date: __2020-12-20 05:57:39__

-> Latest version doesn't open.<br> :date: __2020-12-19 17:18:52__

-> I was fine with this app and contributed regularly.
-But now it's log in and password.
-Not interested sorry.
-Thanks for all the work you do.
-Take care.<br> :date: __2020-12-19 14:43:57__

-> I have filled out the C19 app since march , then it blanked out.
-I have just re-installed and can't get pass filling in my address<br> :date: __2020-12-18 19:59:33__

-> I used this app religiously every day until it dropped me, as it has many others according to reviews.
-I tried several times to reinstall, to no avail.
-I tried to be a "good citizen", but I really believe this app is useless as the data is not necessarily reliable and the weekly extended questionnaire we received was too general and unspecific to be really useful.
-I've come to believe that this is really nothing more than an exercise to receive grant money.<br> :date: __2020-12-18 18:37:56__

-> This app is a complete waste of time.
-I installed it in order to report on my covic toe, and even though this is one of the prime symptoms of Covid, there is no means of reporting on it.
-Useless.<br> :date: __2020-12-18 11:30:21__

-> Cant record daily input anylonger, so uninstalling - sorry<br> :date: __2020-12-15 12:10:02__